srobo/astoria/docs/design/metadata.rst

 Examples of metadata include: robot starting zone, development mode indicator

-Metadata is managed by the ``astmetad`` state manager.
+Metadata is managed by the :ref:`astmetad` state manager.
+Metadata must conform to the schema, which is defined in :class:`astoria.common.messages.astmetad.Metadata`.

 Metadata Resolution
 -------------------

-Metadata is 'resolved' during runtime by overlaying a number of metadata sources.
+Metadata is 'resolved' during runtime by overlaying a number of :ref:`metadata sources <metadata source>`.

 All metadata attributes must be present, even if the value of an attribute is ``None``.